PigcraftTV/ARTNET-TO-USBDMX/README.md

 If the Script says, that it cant open the interface, try to run it as root.

-How it Works:

-When the interface is connected and the script is started, the device is automatically detected and switched into Mode 6:

-PC Out → DMX Out

 DMX In → PC In